pnp/blog/content/post/microsoft-365-pnp-weekly-episode-139-andr%C3%A9-lage-datalynx-ag.md

 Topics discussed in this session include: \
 \

--   André\'s commitment to open source and community.
+-   André's commitment to open source and community.
 -   Delivering samples and a control for the latest Microsoft Graph Toolkit.
 -   The importance of being an informed contributor and of having an